 La Cinta is one of the most popular beaches in San Teodoro, so if you don't like the crowds, we recommend you get there early in the morning or visit in the low season months such as June or September, during which it is still full of charm!

 We conclude our exploration of the coast south to Olbia with the enchanting beach of Isuledda, in the municipality of San Teodoro.

-It is about 385 meters long, it is characterized by a beach of fine white sand and it has shallow waters, perfect for the bathroom of children.
-Its crystalline and clear waters, instead, reflect the stupendous colors ranging from emerald green to turquoise to clear blue.
+About 385 metres long, it has a sandy shore of fine white sand and shallow waters perfect for children.
+Its crystal-clear waters, on the other hand, reflect wonderful colours ranging from emerald green to turquoise and blue.

-If you come from Olbia, we advise you to follow the SS 131 DCN for about 26.5 km until you reach the junction with the provincial road 1.
-Follow up until the end of the road to reach the beach in less than half an hour.
+If you come from Olbia, we recommend that you follow the SS 131 DCN for about 26.5 km until the junction with the Provincial Road 1.
+You have to follow it all the way to the end and then you will reach the shore in less than half an hour.

 Enjoy your holidays!